brannondorsey/indexd/api/README.md

       http://api.indexd.io?city=Richmond&state=Virginia&order_by=datetime_joined&limit=10&key=...

-This example piggybacks off of the [example request](#example-request) used in the getting section of this documentation.
+This example piggybacks off of the [example request](#example-request) used in the [Getting Started](#getting-started) section of this documentation.
 This request would yield more accurate results if the developer were looking for users who live in Richmond, Virginia.
 The previous method would have given results where the user's name, media, tags, etc… included Richmond.

 __Notes:__ The column parameter's are overridden if a `search` parameter is specified.